 - Watch a movie at the Landmark Theatre.
 The Screening Lounge has been called “the best seat in the house” and allows you to snuggle up to your date on a comfortable sofa.

 - If you’ve spent a summer in Los Angeles and haven’t seen a movie on the lawn of Hollywood Forever Cemetery, you’re missing something.
-This affordable Saturday night staple is offered May through September.
+This affordable Saturday night staple is offered from May through September.

-Los Angeles has a great late night scene.
+Los Angeles has a great late-night scene.
 So if you and your partner are night owls, be sure to explore some of the legendary hotspots.

 - Some of the biggest names in rock have played the famous/infamous The Viper Room.
-The Troubadour was a major folkloric attraction in the 60s, with Carole King, James Taylor and Joni Mitchell all stopping by.
+The Troubadour was a major folkloric attraction in the ’60s, with Carole King, James Taylor, and Joni Mitchell all stopping by.
 It remains a great showcase for emerging artists, making it a draw for fans of new music.

 - If you’re trying to avoid the club scene, head to Baja Sharkeez, a popular local bar on Hermosa Beach for a more relaxed atmosphere.
 The patio and dance floor are sure to be teeming with gorgeous beachgoers.